brightsign/dev-cookbook/examples/README.md

 #### BS Self Updater Example

 -   **Location**: `examples/bs-self-updater`
 -   **Features**: TypeScript utility for self-updating BrightSign apps by downloading and applying new `autorun.zip` packages from a server.
+Works in conjunction with the autorun.zip package example.

 #### BS SQLite DB Example